vegaprotocol/documentation/docs/concepts/trading-on-vega/market-types.md

 All markets created using Vega software are proposed through governance, by community members.
 Market proposals that pass a governance vote are then enacted and can be traded on.

-Currently, the network supports two types of derivatives markets: futures markets that expire, and perpetual futures markets that do not expire.
+The network supports two types of derivatives markets: futures markets that expire, and perpetual futures markets that do not expire.
+It also supports spot markets.

 :::tip Try it out [Console](https://console.fairground.wtf): See all the currently active markets.